astronomer/docs/astro/ci-cd.md

           curl -sSL https://install.astronomer.io | sudo bash -s -- v1.7.0
           astro deploy
     ```
-This Github Actions script checks the diff between your current commit and main when push a commit to main.
+This Github Actions script checks the diff between your current commit and main when a commit is pushed to main.
 Make sure to customize the script for for your specific use case.

 </TabItem>

 <TabItem value="multibranch">

 The following setup can be used to create a multi-branch CI/CD pipeline using GitHub Actions.
-A multi-branch pipeline makes can be used to test DAGs in a development Deployment and promote them to a production Deployment.
+A multi-branch pipeline can be used to test DAGs in a development Deployment and promote them to a production Deployment.
 The finished pipeline would deploy your code to Astro as demonstrated in the following diagram:

 ![Diagram showing how a multibranch CI/CD pipeline works](/img/docs/multibranch.png)